weinsteinlab/ECpH-MD/README.md

 In order to use this code to run ensembles of constant pH MD simulations, you'll first need to make sure all needed dependencies are installed.
 This is easily accomplished with Conda.
 [Click here](https://www.anaconda.com/products/individual) for Conda download and installation information.

 ## Python
-The code presented here was built and tested with Python v3.7.3.
+The code presented here was built and tested with Python v3.9.1.
 Other later versions will likely also work, but this has not been tested.

 ## OpenMM
 This code uses the molecular dynamics (MD) engine openMM to run simulations.
 [Click here](http://docs.openmm.org/latest/userguide/application.html#installing-openmm) for openMM installation information.

-**Note:** this code has been built and tested against openMM 7.4.XX (where XX represents subreleases of v7.4).
-While we haven't yet tested the code against openMM 7.5, we don't anticipate that this will introduce any problems.
+**Note:** this code has been built and tested against openMM 7.5.0.
+Other later versions will likely also work, but this has not been tested.

 ## Other Required Python Packages:
 There are many packages that are used that are part of the standard Python library, and are thus not described here.
 This code makes specific use of the following:
-- pandas: 0.25.1
+- pandas: 1.2.4

 - **Note:** this code has been built and tested against the version described above, but as with other packages we don't anticipate using newer versions of pandas will be problematic.